DevBolt

 Frequently Asked Questions

-How do I structure an effective AI prompt?
+How do I write effective prompts for AI coding assistants?

 What is the difference between system prompts and user prompts?